dbbevan/meteorUFO/README.md

         meteor github source at
         https://github.com/meteor/meteor/blob/devel/packages/random/random.js

-    test()
+    test(mongoURL='mongodb://localhost:3001/meteor')
-        This test() routine will install a user with email "test@email.com" and password marvin on a local meteor installation on a nitrous.io box the author used during development.
+        This test() routine takes the mongoURL to the mongoDB and performs testing with that mongodb.
+It will install a user with email "test@test.test" and a random password, fetch it, change the password, and delete the user, pausing for 60 seconds in places to allow testing the login interface

-        It will then pull the user record for test@email.com from the mongodb and display it

     verifier(username, password, salt, hash_alg=<built-in function openssl_sha256>, ng_type=0, n_hex=None, g_hex=None)
         Generate cryptographic SRP Verifier used in meteor's user srp field